WebClub-NITK/wec-nitk-website/content/imitation.md

-# An Introduction to State Only Imitation Learning
+# Hands On Imitation Learning with BC and BCO

 Imitation Learning is a methodology by which an agent can learn a certain behaviour by imitating a set of expert trajectories.
 For example, think of a very good driver recording the drive with a camera to a particular destination.
 Say we have an autonomous car, which can learn to mimic that drive by imitating the recording captured by that driver.
 The expert trajectory in this case is the recording of the drive, and the agent is the car.